elmunoz42/address-book-php/README.md

 ## Description

 _This address book app will allow user to use forms to create a new address file.
-It will also allow those saved addresses to be viewed for further reference._
+It will also allow those saved addresses to be viewed for further reference and searched by first letter._

 ## Specifications